 The main entrance of the main temple is located on the east side.
 Even if there are 3 additional doors facing the north, south, and west.
 The chamber inside the main temple once holds Buddha statues.

 The distance from Prambanan Temple is not really far.
 But since most visitor faces the hot temperature.
-Exploring and discover what’s in the Sewu temple sometimes not the option.
+Exploring and discovering what’s in the Sewu temple is sometimes not an option.

 There are 249 temples before the earthquake hits the temple in 2006.
 Most of the small temple ruins scatter all over the area.
 Letting the main temple stands tall companionless.
 But the restoration work still continues now.
-To restore the once use to be a magnificent center of Buddhist culture.
+To restore the once used to be the magnificent center of Buddhist culture.

-The big trees shading the temple complex is a perfect spot for eating lunch.
+The big trees shading the temple complex are a perfect spot for eating lunch.
 Pack a sandwich and enjoy the volcanic scenery around the temple.

-Among Buddhist people, Sewu is considered sacred place.
+Among Buddhist people, Sewu is considered a sacred place.
 Visitors are expected to dress and speak properly during their visit to the temple.
-Explore to Prambanan first, continue to Sewu and head directly to Ratu Boko Temple to see the magnificent sunset.
+Explore Prambanan first, continue to Sewu, and head directly to Ratu Boko Temple to see the magnificent sunset.

 A day itinerary is enough to cover the entire 3 temples.
-As the location of the temple itself is not really far from each other.
-Always pack a liter of water, as the visitor will be facing a hot temperature.
+The location of the temple itself is not really far from each other.
+Always pack a liter of water, as visitors will be facing a hot temperature.